 Portrait from the August 1923 North Carolina Journal of Pharmacology.

-Following North Carolina legislator Gladstone D. Gatling's profile on July 31st, we continue our stay in the Tar Heel State to take a peak at the life of one term state senator Permillas Arten Lee, a prominent resident of the city of Dunn.
+Following North Carolina legislator Gladstone D. Gatling's profile on July 31st, we continue our stay in the Tar Heel State to take a peek at the life of one term state senator Permillas Arten Lee, a prominent resident of the city of Dunn.
 A druggist for many years prior to his service in state government, Lee had gained additional distinction as the President of the North Carolina Pharmaceutical Association, being elected to that post in 1923.

 A resident of North Carolina for the entirety of his life, Permillas Arten Lee was born in Johnson County, North Carolina on June 15, 1880, being the son of Jesse and Henrietta Blackman Lee.
 Sadly, I have no intriguing backstory as to how or why Lee was bestowed the unique name "Permillas."
 The name is of unknown origin and has two variations in spelling, "Permillias" and "Parmillas."